INTERNATIONAL STUDENTS

 Acceptable proof of funding for privately sponsored applicants is a certified current bank statement on official bank letterhead, signed by an authorized bank official, indicating that sufficient funds exist in U.S. dollars.
 An explanation of the relationship of the account holder to the applicant (i.e. self, spouse, parents, other relatives) should accompany the funding documents.

-All sponsorship letters and bank statements must be written in English and cannot be dated any earlier than one year prior to the start of your program.
-Documents older than one year will need to be reissued.
-If you requested and were granted a deferral of admission, you must resubmit your documents dated no earlier than one year prior to the enrollment confirmation date indicated in your deferral letter.
+All sponsorship letters and bank statements must be written in English and must be dated within the 3 months of issuing the I-20 document.
+Documents older than 3 months will need to be reissued.
+If you requested and were granted a deferral of admission, you must resubmit your documents dated no earlier than 3 months prior to the enrollment confirmation date indicated in your deferral letter.

 Yes, the Villanova MSF program is STEM-designated, meeting governmental criteria as an approved field of study in science, technology, engineering or mathematics.
 International students who complete the MSF and are working in their direct field of study are eligible to apply for a potential STEM OPT visa extension to gain up to an additional 24 months of work experience.
 Visit the Department of Homeland Security website for additional details.